Predicting the Unpredictable: Insulate Yourself Against Shocks

 This is a concise construction in English meaning 'That which cannot be predicted'.
 A similar construction can be used for people: 'The Untouchables' meaning 'People who cannot be touched'.
 Other languages are certainly not lacking in this kind of expression — Classical Chinese is particularly terse in this regard — but for translators, conveying the meaning may require it to be spelt out.

-Chinese (Mainland) uses 无法预见的事 wúfǎ yùjiàn de shì 'things that it is impossible to foretell'.
+Simplified Chinese (China) uses 无法预见的事 wúfǎ yùjiàn de shì 'things that it is impossible to foretell'.

 Japanese uses a more 'Classical Chinese' type expression than the Chinese themeselves.
 'The unpredictable' is simply 予知不能 yochi funō'unpredictable'.
 This is treated as a noun, being directly followed by the object particle を o.